codechrl/challenge-surplus/README.md

 # **Challenge Surplus**

-Developed on Ubuntu 22.04 using Python 3.10 and FastAPI framework.
+Developed on Ubuntu 22.04 using Python 3.10, FastAPI framework and PostgreSQL.

 ## **Installation**